bsimovic/bejn-shader-presets/README.md

 It's important that you get the path right because slang presets use relative paths.

 ## CRT
 The CRT presets use custom configured `ntsc-adaptive` and my own modified version of `crt-nobody` which is included in this repo.
-I have added an optional parameter that disables scanlines dynamically if source content display mode is 480i/576i.
+I have added an optional parameter that disables scanlines dynamically if source content display mode is 480i/576i (i.e. not 240p/288p).

 ### Recommended system presets:
 - Atari 2600 - `crt-rf`